 Although this park tends to get busy during summer, mid-to-late fall sees less traffic and winter is the most quiet time as temperatures drop and the park gets dusted with snow.

 Best tours of Zion National Park from Las Vegas

-The most popular hike in Zion is the Angel’s Landing, a challenging trail that leads to a panoramic overlook of the park.
-The trail snakes along steep ledges with sharp drop-offs and is not recommended for novice hikers.
-If want to explore easier trails in Zion, check out Emerald Pool Trail, Weeping Rock and Riverside Walk.
+The most popular hike in Zion is the Angel’s Landing, a challenging trail that leads to a panoramic overlook of the park, but requires a permit If want to explore easier trails in Zion, check out Emerald Pool Trail, Weeping Rock and Riverside Walk.